Manju: Types of the Japanese Wagashi Steamed Cake

 Do you like Japanese sweets?
 If your answer is yes, there is a traditional Japanese confection you should know.
 The Wagashi I want you to know here is called Manju (饅頭).

 Manju usually refers to a small round Japanese steamed cake filled with sweet bean paste.

 The most common filling is sweetened Azuki red bean paste called Anko (餡子), but besides this, various things, such as custard or cheese cream, are used in Manju.

-The origin dates back to at least the middle of the 14th century, when the original Manju was introduced from China.
-It is said that the steamed bun was served at the tea ceremony of Zen Buddhism.
+The origin dates back to at least the middle of the 14th century when the original Manju came from China, served at the tea ceremony of Zen Buddhism.

 Momiji Manju (もみじ饅頭)

 Momiji Manju is a Yaki Manju (Baked Manju) shaped like a maple leaf, as Momiji (もみじ) means maple in Japanese.

 Kuri Manju is a Kuri (栗: chestnut)-like Yaki Manju, where egg yolk is brushed on the top surface to bring out a chestnut-like color, and its filling often contains chestnuts.